FUNNY GAMES — CLASSIC FILM PICK

-Haneke’s compositions are formal in way similar to filmmakers like Alfred Hitchcock, Stanley Kubrick, and Roman Polanski.
+Haneke’s compositions are strictly formal.
 You can sense the rigor with which every long and medium shot is executed.
 It is a frigid distance, drained of humor.
 Inside the lake house the camera soaks up the interior elements, inviting the audience to take inventory of the white-walled home.
-Automatic electric gate?
-Check.
-Cozy living room and entryway?
-Check.
-Golf clubs, bicycle, and dog?
-Check.

-Ann stocks the fridge while George greets a stiffly mannered Fred with his teenaged friend Paul (Michael Pitt) dressed in white shorts, shirt, and gloves--like some kind of germ-fearing tennis player.
-Alone in the house, Ann is interrupted by Paul’s similarly dressed friend Peter (Brady Corbet) asking to borrow four eggs for the neighbor.
+Ann stocks the fridge while George greets a stiffly mannered Fred with his teenaged friend Paul (Arno Frisch) dressed in white shorts, shirt, and gloves — like some kind of germ-fearing tennis player.
+Alone in the house, Ann is interrupted by Paul’s similarly dressed friend Peter (Frank Giering) asking to borrow four eggs for the neighbor.
 Ann accommodates but Peter drops the eggs.
-Ever so politely he asks for more.
-On the surface, Peter and Paul are polite to a fault.
-But their actions belie an illogical pretense beyond their smirking yet respectful words.
+Ever so politely Peter asks for more.
+On the surface, Peter and Paul are courteous to a fault.
+But their actions belie an illogical pretense beyond their smirking but respectful words.

 Paul sends Ann on a search for the newly missing family dog.
 He turns directly to the camera and shares a wink with the audience.
-It’s the first of several opportunities Haneke takes to check in with the audience from the bad guy’s point of view.
-The director lets the viewer in on the manipulation he is committing via a standard thriller plotline.
-He wants you to know, question, and accept that you are a product of the way you have been conditioned about what to expect.
-"Funny Games" is a one of a kind movie that I would not advise anyone to see unless they understand that the highest compliment they could pay the filmmaker would be to walk out on the film.
-One thing’s for sure; if you see "Funny Games," you will never forget it.
+It’s the first of several opportunities Haneke takes to check in with the viewer from the bad guy’s point of view.
+The director lets us in on the manipulation he is committing.
+He wants you to know, question, and accept that you are nothing but a mere product of the way you have been conditioned by the media.